 This kind of data distribution doesn't just give your entire organization a dashboard view into the kinds of low-effort experiences that drive customer acquisition and customer retention, resulting in your customers' loyalty.
 Tethr allows you to give every team in your organization access directly to the VoC to power your existing suite of Business Intelligence tools, so that no customer or voice is left behind.

 While other voice of customer analytics tools can help scale your existing call analysis, Tethr dives deeper.
-The platform makes it incredibly easy to narrow in on what — and even who — needs support and why in your organization so you can optimize your customer journey.
-Let’s talk more about the ‘what.’
+The platform makes it incredibly easy to narrow in on what — and even who — needs support and why in your organization so you can optimize your customer journey and work to improve the customer experience.
+Let's talk more about the 'what.'

 Tethr's customer effort metrics, like 'frustration,' 'confusion,' 'missed expectations,' 'repeat contacts,' 'channel switching,' 'chronic effort,' to name a few, are reportable in Tethr and incredibly valuable.
 Still, you can refine them more deeply to understand why effort is driving them.

 The difference?
 Well, we base one bucket on what we term 'feel' effort ("I'm losing patience from being placed on hold three times!"), and the other bucket on what we call 'do' effort ("I don't understand, but I've tried to do x online multiple times, and it won't work, so I called.").